Vaccine Queue Calculator for Ireland

 - Do you live or work in a crowded setting?
 For instance, do you live in a multi-generational household where the burden of infection would be higher?

 - Are you a key worker providing services essential to the vaccination programme (for example, logistical support)?
-The specific sectors that fall under this category will be specified later on, although be sure to check the list in the above section.

 We know that waiting to get the vaccine might be frustrating.
 However, by prioritising those who are most at risk of hospitalisation and death, we should quickly save lives with this fantastic new weapon against the virus.